ToNyOyO/veeva-vault-package-maker-v2/README.md

 - Starts Watching the LESS and JS files

 ```
-$ gulp dev
+$ gulp build
 ```
 As above but DIY..
 - Combine LESS files, minify css and minify JS

 ```
-$ gulp build
+$ gulp dist
 ```
-- Packages all the project files into the `build` folder ready for upload to Vault
+- Packages all the project files into the `dist` folder ready for upload to Vault
 - This means:
-  - Pull all the shared resources (CSS, JS, Fonts, Images) into a ZIP and place into the `build` folder
+  - Pull all the shared resources (CSS, JS, Fonts, Images) into a ZIP and place into the `dist` folder
-  - Package each Key Message in it's own ZIP, along with it's thumb and poster images, and place in the `build` folder
+  - Package each Key Message in it's own ZIP, along with it's thumb and poster images, and place in the `dist` folder
-- Uses the Key Message JSON files to generate a Vault MC Loader file (this will appear in the `build` folder)
+- Uses the Key Message JSON files to generate a Vault MC Loader file (this will appear in the `dist` folder)

 ## And now?
-- Chuck the CSV file, found in the `build` folder, at the Vault MC Loader and watch it successfully get verified
+- Chuck the CSV file, found in the `dist` folder, at the Vault MC Loader and watch it successfully get verified
-- Upload your ZIP files from the `build` folder too
+- Upload your ZIP files from the `dist` folder too
 - Sit back and relax

 # Windows Installers